flower delivery auckland

 names of stars in the matariki cluster

-• Waitā is associated with the ocean, and food sources within it.
+• Waitā Star represents the ocean, and the food sources within it (Kaimoana).

 • Waipuna-ā-rangi is associated with the rain.